 Here we go again , Olive thought as he watched the edge of the knife hurtle toward him.
 It was like the universe was pushing him toward this point.
 But why?
 What did his assassination even accomplish?
 Was his life really worth all of this effort?
 At this point, wouldn’t it be better if he just—

 The thought came at Olive so forcefully that he obeyed it without hesitation.
 With a quick drop of his knees, he fell beneath the line of the knife’s path.
 Its sharp edge missed the top of his head by a hair’s breadth and carved a line in the wall where it became embedded.

 Fight!
 Grab their weapon!
 Use it against them!
 Sweep their feet!

 What?
 No!
 That was stupid!

 “Run!”
 Olive shouted at Claire before he ducked out underneath the figure who had reached for their belt again.
 He gave the figure a jab at the side with his elbow before dashing down the walkway.
-His footsteps pounded in his ear as did his heartbeat.
-But those were the only sounds he could hear.
-Had the assassin gone after Claire?
+His footsteps pounded in his ear along with his heartbeat.
+But those were the only sounds he could hear meaning—had the assassin gone after Claire?

 Olive craned his neck just in time to see the silver glint of a blade arcing toward him.

 Olive snapped forward and ducked.
 The blade once again skirted his head.
 The momentum of his evasion, however, sent him tumbling forward and crashing into a trash bin.

 A pedestrian woman across the street gave a shout of alarm.
 Papers, rotten food, and scraps of metal rained down around him, drowning out the sound.
 By the time Olive got his bearings, the shadowy shape of the assassin was in front of him.

 The assassin flicked their gloved hands and lilac light grew from their palm.
 The light illuminated their face—their mask .
 It was brown, wooden, carved into a smile.